- Rapid Reference 🚀

 - Mild to moderate hyponatremia is often seen upon admission (it's a common problem in the context of cirrhosis).
 This may sometimes function as a precipitating cause of hepatic encephalopathy.

-- Lactulose alone is generally a very effective treatment for both hyponatremia and also hepatic encephalopathy (more on this here).
+- Lactulose alone is generally a very effective treatment for both hyponatremia and also hepatic encephalopathy.🌊

 - Lactulose is an osmotic cathartic agent, so it removes water from the body and increases the sodium concentration.

-- Commonly develops during treatment of hepatic encephalopathy as a side-effect of lactulose therapy.
+- This commonly develops during treatment of hepatic encephalopathy, as a side-effect of lactulose therapy.

 - Adequate renal function is essential to allow patients to clear toxins and emerge from encephalopathy.

-- If the kidney starts failing, consider aggressive support as described in the chapter on hepato-renal syndrome.
+- If the kidney starts failing, consider aggressive support.📖

 avoid sedating medications like the plague